bits-bytes-nn/paper-bridge/README.md

 ## 🗞️ PAPER-BRIDGE

 **Paper Bridge** is a Graph RAG-based application that analyzes technical trends in key AI/ML papers published on [HuggingFace Daily Papers](https://huggingface.co/papers), providing insights by comparing related papers.
 It helps answer questions like:
-- *"What are the recent major developments in the technical field of a given paper?"*
+- *"What are the recent major developments in the specific technical field of this paper?"*
-- *"What are the key differences between a given paper and recently published similar papers?
-Please analyze trends in the research area and provide insights."*
+- *"What are the key differences between this paper and recent papers that aim to solve similar problems?"*

 ### Architecture